Sergej Moya

-Sergej Moya (born 14 January 1987 in Berlin) is a German actor, screenwriter and director.
+Sergej Moya (born 04 January 1988 in East Berlin) is a German actor, screenwriter and director.
 He won the Undine Award for Best Young Leading Actor in the 2005 film Keller – Teenage Wasteland.

 Early life

-Moya was born in Prenzlauer Berg, Berlin.
+Moya was born in Prenzlauer Berg, East Berlin.
 He went to six different schools including the Berlin State Ballet School, and went to school in the US for half a year in 2005.
 Moya started his film career during his early teens, while at comprehensive school in Mitte, Berlin.
 He left school before Grade 10, due to having to travel and stay away for periods of time to make films, such as "The Angel Tonight" in Munich for 14 days in 2006.
 He received a scholarship from the Berenberg Bank Foundation in 2006 to further his acting development.
 He went to a workshop at the Stella Adler Studio of Acting in New York.